 What's Next?
-Advanced Automotive Technology
+Automotive Technology II

 This is the first year of a two-year course.
-Students meet one or two hours daily for classroom and laboratory instruction.
 The course offers students theory and experience in most all phases of automotive drive-train repair.
 Students spend approximately 75 percent of their time with hands-on training and the remaining time is devoted to classroom instruction.
 Shop management and youth leadership are also incorporated into the course of study.
+This course provides instruction and training necessary for ASE student certification(s).

-557251 Advanced Automotive Technology
+Automotive Technology II: Automotive Service

-Prerequisite: Automotive Technology
+Prerequisite: Automotive Technology I: Maintenance and Light Repair, Application is required.

-Application is required.
+equireu.

 This course is a continuation of Automotive Technology but also includes new concepts and innovations, new engine types, studies of anti-pollutant equipment on automobile engines, and computerized engine analysis.
+This course provides instruction and training necessary for ASE student certification(s).